antmd/MailPluginManager/README.markdown

 The tool will keep an updated version of a list of UUIDs that Mail and Message.framework have defined and supported for plugins to access, so they can actually test in *advance* if they will be compatible with an upcoming OS release.
 Or even just an OS release after the one the user has.

+<a name="launch-agent"></a>
+#### Load or Unload a LaunchAgent for a plugin

+The tool will install the `.plist` into the User's LaunchAgent folder `~/Library/LaunchAgents` and load it (or unload and delete the `.plist` file) for a plugin.
+This allows the plugin to install a helper that can run outside the sandbox in order to perform some capabilities that it might currently be limited from doing.

 <a name="manifest"></a>
 ### Manifest File Format